-So, you’ve had your chemical peel.
+So, you’ve had your chemical peel in Mayfair.
 You’re looking forwards to your oils rebalancing, your skin healing, and your fresh glow being reintroduced.
 Goodbye tired skin, hello fresh and dewy complexion!
 After your chemical peel though, you may be wondering where to turn for your nightly face wash or morning moisturiser.
 As your faithful companion in skin health, L’Atelier Aesthetics on Harley Street are here to help with our post-chemical peel skincare tips.

 As some of those who suffer with congested, combination, or problematic skin will tell you, harsher cleansers are absolutely necessary at the appropriate times.
 These more aggressive face washes help to rebalance skin oil and scrub away blemishes, but when your skin is already sensitive during winter or after a treatment like a chemical peel it’s best that we give our skin a break.
 Use a lighter foaming daily wash, ideally with minimal chemicals and perfume, to keep your skin clean without irritating its healing and sensitive layers.

 A chemical peel is a chemical exfoliation, so you don’t need to perform any exfoliation in your skincare routine for the foreseeable future, at least until your healing skin has settled down.
 A topical exfoliator like a face scrub should only be used 2-3 times a week, because too frequent use can lead to irritating the skin and scratch away at healthy skin cells.
 Your skin has already been exfoliated through a chemical peel, much deeper than usual in fact, and it is too sensitive to be exfoliated again even at the bathroom sink during the healing process.